Arbeitsbeginn

 Duties and Responsibilities

-• Providing excellent and personalised advice and support to each pupil at every stage, particularly at key decision-making points around ‘Mittlerer Schulabschluss’ (GCSE/IGCSE), Abitur and IB level and university (or any other option pupils wish to pursue as school leavers)
+·Providing excellent and personalised advice and support to each pupil at every stage, particularly at key decision-making points around ‘Mittlerer Schulabschluss’ (GCSE/IGCSE), Abitur and IB level and university (or any other option pupils wish to pursue as school leavers) as well as careers after graduation

-• Collaborating with the Head of Departments and ‘Studien-und Berufsberatung’ to develop a skills-based careers education programme for all pupils in Secondary School
+·Collaborating with the existing careers advisory team (‘Studien-und Berufsberatung’) to develop a skills-based careers education programme for all pupils in Secondary School

 Arbeitsbeginn